Ranked: The Best and Worst States for Taxes in America

 - Illinois is the most tax unfriendly state with a flat income tax of 4.95% with on average $2,408 in property taxes owed for every $100,000 of property value.

 - 6 out of the top 10 most tax-friendly states have zero income tax.

 - Tax levels vary substantially at the state level, with relatively heavy burdens in the Northeast and light tax levels across rural states like Alaska, Montana and North Dakota.

 We performed a few different calculations to arrive at the data underlying our spider diagrams.
 First, we took tax rate information from Kiplinger and found the effective tax rate with a calculator from SmartAsset, using the median U.S. household income of $61,937.
 We assumed an average worker lived in the state capital with no dependents.
 Then, we weighted each category of taxation based on their contribution to total state taxes, including taxes on income, sales, fuel, property, wireless services and “sin” taxes like alcohol and tobacco.
 Finally, we used the summary of the weighted scores to create the ranking of most and least friendly states for taxation.

-Top 10 Most Tax-Friendly States
+Top 10 Best States for Taxes

 6. New Hampshire